 9. Basu, P. and Chakrabarti, P. (2015) Pesticides and the Muted Buzz of the Bees.
 In Biswas, S., Mitra, M.K. and Bar, R. (Eds) Environmental impacts on health: towards a better future.
 Kolkata Readers Service, Kolkata.
 ISBN: 9789382623511.

 III.
 Extension publications

-1. A review of the sublethal impacts of pesticides on native Indian pollinators – case studies in honey bees.
-Sujalam Safalam (in press).
-March 2019.
+3. A review of the sublethal impacts of pesticides on native Indian pollinators – case studies in honey bees.
+Sujalam Safalam May 8th, 2019.

 4. OSU Pollination Podcast http://blogs.oregonstate.edu/pollinationpodcast/2019/02/18/dr-priyadarshini-chakrabarti/.
 February 2019.
 Second highest number of downloads as of June 17th, 2019 (1146 episode downloads).

 5. Article entitled “The Many Faces Of Conservation” in Wildlife, October 2017 http://bsedkolkata.org.in/emagazine/wildlife/38-the-many-faces-of-conservation.